 On the cover of their September issue, Allure magazine loudly and proudly proclaims The End of Anti-Aging.
 Flip in a few pages and you find out in the Letter from the Editor that the magazine is no longer using the term ‘anti-aging’.
-To them that implies a battle is going on between us and old age, and not only that, that it’s our duty to fight it tooth and nail.
-Apparently Allure doesn’t want to spread that message and, they think, by changing the way we talk about aging, we can start to change the way we think about aging.
+To them, that implies a battle is going on between us and old age, and not only that, that it’s our duty to fight it tooth and nail.
+Apparently, Allure doesn’t want to spread that message and, they think, that by changing the way we talk about aging, we can start to change the way we think about aging.

 I’m not crazy about the phrase ‘anti-aging’ either because I think it sends a message that aging is bad, something that I 100% disagree with.
 But at the same time, that doesn’t mean I’m going to give up and stop doing what I can to look and feel my best.
 I respect all women’s choices but for me, I know that when I try to be the best I can be, for where I’m at in my life right now, I feel good.